Hakuba Ski Maps

 KASHIMAYARI Hakuba ski map

-Nestled above Lake Aoki and below the towering Kashimayari twin peaks, the upper sections of this resort are hidden from view at the resort’s base.
-As shown on the Kashimayari Hakuba Map below, the resort offers 12 runs and 5 lifts providing excellent variety and a great spot to ski powder away from the crowds.
+Nestled above Lake Aoki and below the towering Kashimayari twin peaks, the upper sections of this ski area are hidden from view at the base.
+As shown on the Kashimayari Hakuba Map below, there are 12 runs and 5 lifts providing excellent variety and a great spot to ski powder away from the crowds.

 HAKUBA SANOSAKA Hakuba ski map

-Located immediately above the beautiful Lake Aoki at the very southern end of Village, Sanosaka is a small but very fun resort, and is relatively undiscovered on the Hakuba map.
+Located immediately above the beautiful Lake Aoki at the very southern end of Village, Sanosaka is small but very fun, and is relatively undiscovered on the Hakuba map.
 6 chair lifts, 8 runs and views for days!

 HAKUBA GORYU & Hakuba 47 ski map

-Hakuba Goryu features 1 gondola, 11 chair lifts, 17 runs and a vertical drop of 926m.
-You’ll see it on the Hakuba map right next to Hakuba 47 resort, as the two are inter-linked by their top lifts.
-At the base of the resort lies the Goryu village area which offers a nice selection of accommodation and restaurants.
+Goryu features 1 gondola, 11 chair lifts, 17 runs and a vertical drop of 926m.
+You’ll see it on the Hakuba map right next to Hakuba 47, as the two are inter-linked by their top lifts.
+At the base lies the Goryu village area which offers a nice selection of accommodation and restaurants.

-One of the closest resorts to Echoland, Hakuba 47 offers varied terrain serviced by 1 gondola and 5 lifts, as well as the valley’s best snow park.
-Connected to Goryu resort, these two resorts offer a combined area of 52 hectares and 26km of courses.
+One of the closest ski areas to Echoland, Hakuba 47 offers varied terrain serviced by 1 gondola and 5 lifts, as well as the valley’s best snow park.
+Connected to Goryu, these two resorts offer a combined area of 52 hectares and 26km of courses.

 Happo One ski Map